evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 * [Blender](https://www.blender.org/) (v3.0.1 or later)
 * [send2unreal](https://github.com/EpicGames/BlenderTools) (v2.1 or later)
 *	Unreal engine (installed via Epic Games Launcher, see above, v5.0.2 or later)
-*	*Patience.*
+*	*Patience.* (lots, where available)

 1. download [send2unreal](https://github.com/EpicGames/BlenderTools) and don't unzip the file.
 You can install the addon in its zipped form straight from Blender.
 In Blender, under **edit/preferences/Add-ons** click on **Install...** and navigate to the **send2ue** zip file on your computer.

 ![](../images/10_install_Blender_plugin.PNG)

-2. You should now see a new top at the top of your Blender Window, named **Pipeline**.
-Click on it, and then select **Export/Settings_Dialog** to configure how we want things to be sent over to Unreal.
+2. You should now see a new top at the top of your Blender Window, aptly named **Pipeline**.
+Click on it, and then select **Export/Settings_Dialog** to configure how things are to be sent over to Unreal.

 ![](../images/11_config_send2ue.PNG)

 3. Inside the **Paths** tab, enter the desired location of your mesh / textures / armatures inside the Unreal project.
 In our case, this will be **Game/Subjects/NAME_OF_YOUR_SPECIMEN**.
 You will have to manually create the **NAME_OF_YOUR_SPECIMEN** folder inside the **Subjects** folder of the Unreal project, but this will make it possible to make changes to our model in Blender and simply send the updated version over to Unreal without having to set up everything again.
+Worthwhile!

 ![](../images/12_config_path.PNG)